 Today I'm sharing the recipe for my organic “true” caramel sauce.
 This recipe only has three ingredients and is pretty simple to make.
 I love the fact that our caramel sauce only has three essential ingredients.

 A lot of people make caramel with other things like water, corn syrup or more.
 But, we use the original method of dry burning the sugar to create actual caramel.
-Other recipes (especially ones that are labeled as “fast” or “easy”) just mimic a caramel flavor, instead of actually making a true caramel.
-We believe that this is a huge difference and part of what makes are Caramel Sauce so delicious!
+That is why I call it a “true” caramel.
+While other recipes (especially ones that are labeled as “fast” or “easy”) just mimic a caramel flavor, instead of actually making a true caramel.
+I believe that this is a huge difference and part of what makes are Caramel Sauce so delicious!

 454 grams (2 cups) organic cane sugar

 1/2 cup (113 grams) organic salted butter, room temperature

 2 cups organic heavy whipping cream, room temperature